plae-tljg/Restart-Router/README.md

 			<rsae>010001</rsae>
 		</response>

 12. Then that `xml` is converted into a object (let's take it as `ret`) and some verifications are done.
+These are confirmations.
 They are,

 		var serverProof = scram.serverProof(psd, g_scarm_salt, iter, authMsg).toString();
 		if (ret.response.serversignature == serverProof) {